metacpan/metacpan-cpan-extracted/distros/D/DBIx-Squirrel/README.md

         ArtistId: 128

     Notice that we got nothing back for one of our artists?
-That's because the artist in question is not in our database, and we cannot apply a transformation to nothing.
+That's because the artist in question is not in our database and we cannot apply a transformation to nothing, so nothing is returned.

 # COPYRIGHT AND LICENSE